 Mountain Kingdoms is pleased to support Wilderness Lectures, a series of audio/visual presentations in Bristol, all with the theme of worldwide adventure, travel and exploration.
 All of the presenters are widely travelled explorers, mountaineers and well known adventurers.
 Come along and be inspired!

-The next season for Wilderness Lectures is set to commence on the 3rd October 2018.
+The next season of Wilderness Lectures is set to commence on the 9th October 2019.

 As usual there is a great line up of various well known explorers, mountaineers, travel writers, cameramen, TV personalities, and generally anyone who has an epic story to tell and wants to share their passion for the wilderness with like-minded people.